-In each facility, medical services are available.
+In each facility, general medical services are available.
 However, asylum seekers complain about the lack of interpretation services when accessing medical services.
-In Vámosszabadi interpreters provided by SOS Children' Villages assist asylum seekers when accessing medical services.
+In Vámosszabadi interpreters were provided by SOS Children' Villages to assist asylum seekers when accessing medical services in the first half of 2018 before their project ended.
+For special treatment and examination, asylum seekers were accepted by nearby town hospitals (in Győr), where according to a volunteer assisting a pregnant asylum seeker, people encountered the same language obstacle.